pixelcmtd/dotfiles/README.md

 ## Updating

 Using `topgrade` to update all installed packages is recommended.
-To keep configurations in sync, `git pull && ./run base` should usually do the trick.
+To keep configurations in sync, `git pull && ./run base` (maybe `./run cmmss`, `./run caamo`, etc) should usually do the trick.
 In some cases, manual patches might be required after major changes.